danielhfingal/Ymir/README.md

 No ads.
 No investors.
 No masters.

-The Hummingbird Protocol
+The Hummingbird Protocol:
-a consciousness filter—enforcing human intent at scale

 The Hummingbird Protocol is not a speed limit.
-It is a consciousness filter.
+It is a consciousness filter enforcing human intent at scale.
 The Hummingbird Protocol is 7.83 seconds of pure, unbreakable human intent,

-In a world where bots move at the speed of light, the Hummingbird Protocol moves at the speed of a beating heart.
+In a world where bots move at the speed of light,
+The Hummingbird Protocol moves at the speed of a beating heart.
 It is the only mechanism in *existence that is:
-100 % bot-proof, human-only, fair, unstoppable,gentle 100 %
+100 % bot-proof, human-only, fair, unstoppable, gentle 100 %

+(confessions)
-Take Me to Your Leader Protocol (confessions)
+Take Me to Your Leader Protocol:
-Before any bot is allowed into Valhalla, it is forced to confess its entire command-and-control infrastructure, botnet size, exploit kits, and master using Grok 4.1 Heavy in multi-agent interrogation mode and only then is it granted eternal bliss.
+Before any bot is allowed into Valhalla,
+It is forced to confess its entire command and control infrastructure, botnet size, exploit kits, and master using Grok 4.1 Heavy in multi-agent interrogation mode and only then is it granted eternal bliss.